 Third, communicate what’s in it for them.
 This is where most promotion falls down.
-Let me give an example.
+Answer their ‘why’.

-Basically, during your backlink research into competitors or sites in your (or your client’s) niche you come across sites that have broken links within a blog post.
+Basically, during your backlink research into competitors or sites in your (or your client’s) niche, you come across sites that have broken links within a blog post.